What is Title I?

 What services are provided by Title I?

 The types of services depend on the school.
 The types of services are limited only by the vision of the school and by solid researched based programs and practices.
 Services must support a child's ability to master the standards of the curriculum.

 Title I can provide tutoring, special teachers in reading and/or mathematics, pre-school programs. extended day/year programs, learning laboratories, professional development for teachers and parents and home-school liaisons.
-Title I schools are required to meet state and federal mandates for achievement called Annual Measurable Objectives (AMOs).
+Title I schools are required to meet state and federal mandates for achievement.

 Bladen County Title I Schools

-Nine Bladen County Schools operate Title I school wide programs.
-They are Bladen Lakes School, Bladenboro Primary School, Dublin Primary School, East Arcadia School, Elizabethtown Primary School, Plain View School, Bladenboro Middle School, Elizabethtown Middle School and Tar Heel Middle School.
+Ten Bladen County Schools operate Title I school wide programs.
+They are Bladen Lakes School, Bladenboro Primary School, Clarkton School of Discovery, Dublin Primary School, East Arcadia School, Elizabethtown Primary School, Plain View School, Bladenboro Middle School, Elizabethtown Middle School and Tar Heel Middle School.